exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial.md

 If you don't have cocoapods installed, now would be a good time.
 Follow the instructions on the home page from the link above.
 Cocoapods relies on `RubyGems`, a dependency manager for the ruby language.
 You'll need that too.

-In order to install riffle you'll first have to make a `Podfile`.
+In order to install riffle you'll first have to create a `Podfile`.
+This is a simple text file that lists dependencies in Ruby.
 You can either use your favorite text editor for this or the built in TextEdit app available in OSX.
-The example below shows TextEdit-- you'll need to save it as plaintext if you use this!
+The example below shows TextEdit.
+Be cafeul-- if you use TextEdit you'll need to convet it to *plaintext* before saving it.

 Enter this into the `Podfile`: